-Not wanting to mislead, I would call this tender loaf a Rosh Hashana Cake instead, but for all any of my family knew, it was the original thing.
+Not wanting to mislead, I would call this tender loaf a Rosh Hashanah Cake instead of “honey cake.”
+But for all any of my family knew, it was the original thing.
 Amber agave lends a slightly caramel-like sweetness, and that tiny drop of orange blossom water adds that tiny floral hint that honey always seems to carry.
 By adding a good deal of applesauce into the mix, you’ve got the two staples of the holiday right there in one easy to make cake, and with a thick slice after dinner or even for breakfast, it’s almost a guarantee that this new year will be a sweet one.

 Special Diet Notes: Vegan Rosh Hashana Cake